-We have audited the Polk County, Texas' (the "County") compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the County's major federal programs for the year ended September 30, 2022.
-The County's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
+We have audited Polk County, Texas' (the "County") compliance with the types of compliance requirements described in the OMB Compliance Supplement and the Uniform Grant Management Standards (UGMS) that could have a direct and material effect on each of the County's major federal and state programs for the year ended September 30, 2023.
+The County's major federal and state programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.

-In our opinion, the County complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended September 30, 2022.
+In our opinion, the County complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major federal and state programs for the year ended September 30, 2023.

-Basis for Opinion on Each Major Federal Program
+Basis for Opinion on Each Major Federal and State Program

-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Our responsibilities under those standards and the Uniform Guidance are further described in the Auditors' Responsibilities for the Audit of Compliance section of our report.
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) and UGMS.
+Our responsibilities under those standards, the Uniform Guidance, and UGMS are further described in the Auditors' Responsibilities for the Audit of Compliance section of our report.

 We are required to be independent of the County and to meet our other ethical responsibilities in accordance with relevant ethical requirements relating to our audit.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion on compliance for each major federal program.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion on compliance for each major federal and state program.
 Our audit does not provide a legal determination of the County's compliance with the compliance requirements referred to above.